-However the momentum independent VMD terms disappear by redefining the vector mesons and photon fields as shown in section (\ref{sec:vmd-Mphot}) in the same way proposed in \cite{kroll-etal}.
-The resulting effective model becomes gauge invariant. {Up and down quark masses will be considered to be equal} along the work to emphasize the different nature of the mechanism investigated in the present work.
-In section (\ref{sec:sub-weak}) the magnetic field dependent couplings are defined.
-Numerical estimates for effective coupling constants and some of the corresponding momentum dependent form factors will be shown in section (\ref{sec:numerics}) as well as some simple fittings.
+However the momentum independent VMD terms disappear by redefining the vector mesons and photon fields as shown in section (\ref{sec:vmd-Mphot}) in the same way proposed in \cite{kroll-etal}. { The resulting effective model are shown to be U(1) gauge invariant .} {Up and down quark masses will be considered to be equal} along the work to emphasize the different nature of the mechanism investigated in the present work. { The nature of the mixing mechanism presented below is not the one obtained from a type of double VMD mechanism as considered in the past, i.e. $\rho^0 \leftrightarrow \gamma \leftrightarrow \omega$ \cite{gasser-leutwyler}.
+However it does assume the vector mesons to fluctuate into a pair of quark-antiquark that resolves down to a different vector meson due to an additional electromagnetic coupling. } In section (\ref{sec:sub-weak}) the magnetic field dependent couplings are defined. { The same development is done to derive the leading pion-vector meson couplings whose magnetic field correction will be also tested in the pion form factor latter.} Numerical estimates for effective coupling constants and some of the corresponding momentum dependent form factors will be shown in section (\ref{sec:numerics}) as well as some simple fittings.
 Two further applications are presented.
-Firstly the contributions of $B_0$ dependent VMD and induced mixing for the pion electromagnetic form factor is exhibitted in section (\ref{sec:sub-pionff}).
-And secondly, the corresponding weak $B_0$ induced mixing contribution to the (off-shell) charge violation potential at the constituent quark level is presented in section (\ref{sec:sub-cvpot}).
+Firstly the contributions of $B_0$ dependent VMD and induced mixing for the pion electromagnetic form factor is exhibitted in section (\ref{sec:sub-pionff}). { For this a phenomenological parameterization that includes VMD and vector mesons mixing will be considered as discussed in Ref. \cite{PPNP-thomas}. } And secondly, the corresponding weak $B_0$ induced mixing contribution to the (off-shell) charge violation potential at the constituent quark level is presented in section (\ref{sec:sub-cvpot}).